stanfordjournalism/stanford-progj-2020/docs/python/count_filter.md

   * Variables as storage containers
   * Flow control ("for" loops and if/elif/else)
   * Built-in functions such as `len` and `print`
-  * Importing and using libraries

 Let's start tying together this knowledge and applying it in practical contexts.

-> For these examples, you should fire up an ipython interpreter on the shell by typing `ipython` (this assumes you've already installed it).
+> For these examples, you should fire up an interactive Python interpeter on the command line by typing `python` or `ipython` (if you've installed it).

 ## Counting